What Is a UX Workflow? A Practical Breakdown

 Want to see for yourself?
 Book a free demo and get a first-hand experience with our tool’s AI analysis capabilities.

-4. Design & Prototyping
+4. Design & prototyping

 With the insights you’ve extracted from your research data, you should start creating specific product features and designing UIs.